Aukett Swanke

-Aukett Swanke is a firm of architects based in London.
+Aukett Swanke is a British architectural and interior design company based in London.

 History

 The firm was founded as an architectural and interior design partnership by Michael Aukett in 1972.

 It acquired Fitzroy Robinson & Partners in 2005 to become Aukett Fitzroy Robinson and then acquired the European arm of Swanke Hayden Connell to form Aukett Swanke in December 2013.

+In 2019, after making losses, the company announced that veteran Raul Curiel re-joined the Board and was appointed as Chairman.